niqdev/devops/docs/hadoop.md

 > *Oozie is not installed by default*

-**Experimental PostgreSQL configuration** - By default Oozie is configured to use Embedded Derby
+**Optional PostgreSQL configuration** - By default Oozie is configured to use Embedded Derby
 ```bash
 # access master node
 vagrant ssh master